Read my About page and want to know more? Here are answers to some of the questions I get asked most frequently…

 Where have you been?

-16 U.S. States: Arizona, California, Delaware, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Nevada, Pennsylvania, Utah, Virginia, Wisconsin.
-(Plus Washington, D.C. and the U.S. territory of Puerto Rico)
+19 U.S. States: Arizona, California, Delaware, Florida, Georgia, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Nevada, Pennsylvania, South Carolina, Utah, Virginia, Washington, and Wisconsin (plus Washington, D.C. and the U.S. territory of Puerto Rico).

 What’s your favourite destination?

 That’s a tough question, and one that I imagine most travellers struggle with!
 At the moment, I’d have to say Kenya, but ask me in a week and it might be China.
 I also think that my childhood home in the Outer Hebrides is one of the most beautiful places on earth (seriously, you can’t beach the beaches on the Isle of Harris).

 Which country do you want to visit the most?

 Cuba.
 I read an article about Havana in The Independent Traveller when I was about 14, and I’ve wanted to visit ever since.
 I also really want to explore Jordan, Iran, Tanzania, more of my newly adopted country, the USA… my wanderlust wishlist goes on and on!

 What camera do you use?